Skip to content

 Neither Cell nor Builder can be checked for emptiness directly — one needs to convert them to Slice first.

 To check if there are any bits, use Slice.dataEmpty().
 To check if there are any references, use Slice.refsEmpty().
-And to check both at the same time, use Slice.empty().
+To check both at the same time, use Slice.empty().

 To also throw an exit code 9 whenever the Slice isn’t completely empty, use Slice.endParse().